CodeByNikolas/TBC-NFT-Membership/README.md

-# TBC-NFT: Tum Blockchain Club Membership NFTs
+# TBC-NFT: TUM Blockchain Club Membership NFTs

-A Next.js application for managing and distributing membership NFTs for Tum Blockchain Club members.
+A Next.js application for managing and distributing membership NFTs for TUM Blockchain Club members.
 Each member gets their own unique NFT representing their membership in the club.

+## Live Demo

+A live implementation of this project can be found at: [https://tbc-nft.nikolashack.com/](https://tbc-nft.nikolashack.com/)

 ## Features